How does this mortgage work?

 Subject to credit check and approval, Bank Islam will be able to finance up to 90% of the value of your new house, whether complete or under construction.

-As opposed to other loans, for a property in some residential projects that are under construction you can enjoy No Payment During Construction for up to two years.
+As opposed to other loans, for a property in some residential projects that are under construction you can enjoy Payment Holiday every November and December.

 What are my monthly commitments?